 A guide to choosing your Heated Towel Rail

 A standard heated towel rail or towel radiator is designed to be plumbed in to a central heating system like any other radiator in the house.
-These are the lowest priced type of towel rail both to buy and to run however they do only run when the central heating system is on, so if you require the towel rail to work in the summer then this is not the best option.
+These are the lowest priced type both to buy and to run however they do only run when the central heating system is on, so if you require it to work in the summer then this is not the best option.
 When purchasing this type of rail you must make sure you buy valves as well as they are generally sold separately.

 With the standard plumbed in heated towel rail you also have the option to purchase one with an additional electric heating element.
 If you choose this option they then become dual fuel so can be used as part of the central heating system but also independently from it as well.